fujimotos/polyleven/README.md

 Polyleven
 =========

-Polyleven is a hyper fast Levenshtein distance library for Python.
+Polyleven is a fast Levenshtein distance library for Python.

 Project page: http://ceptord.net/20181215-polyleven.html

 Install
 -------

-Just run setup.py.

-    $ python3 setup.py install

-PyPI package is available too.

     $ pip install polyleven

 Usage
 -----

-Use `levenshtein()` to compute Levenshtein distance.
+Polyleven provides a single interface function "levenshtein()".
+You can use this function to measure the similarity of two strings.

     >>> from polyleven import levenshtein
-    >>> levenshtein('abcde', 'abcd')
+    >>> levenshtein('aaa', 'ccc')
+    3

+If you only care about distances under a certain threshold, you can pass the max threshold to the third argument.

+    >>> levenshtein('acc', 'ccc', 1)
     1

-You can pass an integer to the third argument, which limits the maximum distance to compute.
-This makes the computation a lot more efficient.

-    >>> dist = levenshtein('abcde', 'abc', 2)
+    >>> levenshtein('aaa', 'ccc', 1)
     2

-    >>> dist = levenshtein('abcde', 'xxxxx', 2)
-    3
+In general, you can gain a noticeable speed boost with threshold k < 3.

 Source code
 -----------